-Kindergarten through 8th grade students begin school at 8:30 a.m. each day and the school day ends at 3:15 p.m., except for the designated half day.
+Kindergarten through 8th grade students begin school at 8:30 am each day and the school day ends at 3:15 pm, except for the designated half day.

 Tuesday is the designated early-release day.
-The school day begins at 8:30 a.m. for Kindergarten through 8th grade.
-School ends promptly at 11:30 a.m. for all grades.
+The school day begins at 8:30 am for Kindergarten through 8th grade.
+School ends promptly at 11:30 pm for all grades.